Hierarchy in an agile team

 Team members: traditional model vs. Scrum

 It is important to comprehend the tester’s role in such a self-organizing team.
 In the waterfall model, apart from particular hierarchy and roles, there is also a defined workflow during development of the project.
 In this model, the project enters the testing phase once developers finish their work.

 In Scrum everyone is defined as a Developer, meaning the person who co-creates the product.
 The tester should be actively engaged in the team’s work during the Sprint and meetings.
-It is the tester’s role to ensure the quality of the developed product and the delivery process itself – for example by mastering the product’s Backlog, which I will discuss further later in the article.
+In agile development, it is the tester’s role to ensure the quality of the developed product and the delivery process itself – for example by mastering the product’s Backlog, which I will discuss further later in the article.

 Mastering the Product Backlog

-Many people wonder how a tester engages in team activities.
-Let’s have a look at a tester’s possible tasks within a Scrum Team, to obtain a better understanding of his role in Scrum.
+Many people wonder how a tester engages in team activities in Agile methodologies.
+Let’s have a look at a tester’s possible tasks within a Scrum Team, to obtain a better understanding of his role in an agile team, particularly in Scrum.

-The tester’s knowledge at this stage can help to avoid unnecessary work, which could result in the Product Owner not delivering the value expected.
+The tester’s knowledge at the stage of mastering the Backlog can help to avoid unnecessary work, which could result in the Product Owner not delivering the value expected.
 Effects?
-The whole team saves time on developing the functionality that would be impractical, a copy of previously implemented solutions or useless in the delivered system.
-We save time, as instead of rectifying incorrectly planned solutions, we focus on delivering expected results and high quality products.
+The whole agile team saves time on developing the functionality that would be impractical, a copy of previously implemented solutions or useless in the delivered system.
+We save time, as instead of rectifying incorrectly planned solutions, we focus on delivering expected results and high-quality products.

 Let’s bear in mind that, in a Scrum Team, the whole team is responsible for potential failures, so all team members should try to avoid the aforementioned situations.
 Proper estimation will help to stipulate the team’s efficiency and improve the process of declaring realistic Increments.

 Creating the Definition of Ready and Definition of Done